-An offshoot of Greenway’s Oporto Wine Café, this food and wine bar in Midtown is like the café’s younger, cooler brother.
-The fun, chic space creates a welcoming atmosphere where guests can munch and mingle over Portuguese and Indian-influenced tapas while peering into the beautiful open kitchen.
-It also has a thoughtful roster of over 50 boutique wines, including the largest Portuguese wine collection in the city.
+Midtown An offshoot of Greenway’s Oporto Wine Café, this food and wine bar is like the café’s younger, cooler brother.
+The fun, chic space paves the way for a fun, chic dining experience, where guests can munch and mingle over Portuguese and Indian-influenced tapas.
+Don’t miss the Gulf piri piri shrimp, smoky & spicy pork meatballs, and house-made octopus salame.

-This Houston outpost of the much-beloved Seattle-based noodle shop is serious about its noodles, serving three different types freshly made for your slurping pleasure.
+Washington Great news, yo!
+A much-beloved Seattle-based noodle shop has expanded its ramen prowess to Houston.
+The mini-chain is serious about its noodles, serving three different types freshly made for your slurping pleasure.
 Get the noodles in everything from an outrageously porky tonkotsu to the Tetsu Hellfire, a tongue-tingling spicy dipping ramen.

-Commonwealth on Washington Ave boasts seasonal, elevated comfort food.
+Washington Looks like the Washington Ave comeback is really happening, thanks in part to this hot new resto boasting seasonal, elevated comfort food.
 Scotch quail eggs are made better with Texas sausage and rich gravy.
 Char-grilled oysters get coated with things like kimchi and Gochujang butter.
 And chicken?
 The whole thing gets deep-fried and plated with cauliflower gratin.
 Just make sure you save room for the milk & cookie service.

-An adjacent but separate entity to sister restaurant Canopy, this coffee house dishes out house-made pastries and impressively good small bites -- think five-spice calamari, lil’ chicken fried steaks, and an empanada trio -- alongside expertly crafted cocktails and coffee.
+Montrose This new coffee house, an adjacent but separate entity to sister restaurant Canopy, dishes out house-made pastries and impressively good small bites -- think five-spice calamari, lil’ chicken fried steaks, and an empanada trio -- alongside expertly crafted cocktails and coffee.
 And they do it ALL.
 DAY.
 LONG (i.e. from 6am to midnight).

 Sign up here for our daily Houston email and be the first to get all the food/drink/fun in town.